Nashville001/Photizo_1.0/README.md

 + [Usage](https://github.com/Nashville001/Photizo_1.0/blob/main/README.md)

 ## Introduction
-The Mono website clone is a web application designed to mimic the layout and design of the original Mono website.
-It allows users to explore and learn about the various financial services and payment solutions Mono offers.
+The Photizo 1.0 is a web application designed for a light conference.
+It allows users to explore and learn about the various aspect from the schedule of the conference, to the speakers, also the live location of the venue.

-This project is purely educational and meant for personal learning purposes.
-It is not an official Mono website or is not associated with the company.

 ## Features
 The Mono website clone includes these features:
-1. Home Page: This is an overview of Mono services, including the statement page, payment services, lending, financial management, and account verification.
+1. Home Page: This is an overview of Photizo, including the about us page, speaker page, photizo team, schedule page, and The get in touch.
 2. Responsive Design: The website is responsive, ensuring it looks great and functions well on various devices, including desktops, tablets, and mobile phones.
 3. Interactive Elements: The clone includes interactive elements such as buttons, menus, and hover effects, enhancing the user experience.